background

 The monthly billing cycle inherent to the SaaS business model creates the necessity to quickly respond to changes in customer needs, adapt to new market developments (i.e. external threats), and capitalize on opportunities to derive more revenue.

-The difference between the use-case of expansion MRR and expansion ARR pertains mostly to where the SaaS business is currently at in its lifecycle.
+The difference between the use-case of expansion MRR and expansion ARR pertains mainly to the point at which the SaaS business is currently in its lifecycle.

 • Expansion MRR ➝ The monthly recurring revenue (MRR) is the more practical metric, particularly for early-stage SaaS startups that must continuously hone their customer acquisition strategies, identify patterns in customer usage patterns that present opportunities to improve growth and improve upon their product mix to ensure the needs of their target end market are met.